 I am often asked for advice on must-have supplements and typically recommend a multi, a probiotic, and fish oil.
 But there’s one multitasker in particular that has such far-reaching benefits that nearly everyone can benefit from using it.
 It’s N-Acetyl Cysteine (NAC).

-N-Acetyl Cysteine is pretty amazing.
+N-Acetyl Cysteine is a pretty amazing amino acid.
 It can protect your heart, lungs, liver, kidneys, and boost immune health, and it has a wide range of clinical applications.
-I use N-Acetyl Cysteine frequently as part of my gut healing protocols and for its amazing liver detox and protective benefits.
+I use N-Acetyl Cysteine (NAC) frequently as part of my gut healing protocols and for its amazing liver detox and protective benefits.
 I personally have been taking it on and off as needed and haven’t been sick in two years.

 What is N-Acetyl Cysteine?